Marlu0/softies_project/HELP.md

 - Prompt window: Here you type the prompt.
 The context of the folder is already prompted to the model
 - Output window: Here the output is printed raw, without formatting
 - Display Markdown: Opens a browser page to visualize the output correctly formatted

+**IMPORTANT**: Replace the string API_KEY_HERE in content_creator.py with your own API key for gemini, otherwise the program won't work